Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 Concurrent drug therapy issues:

 • Combination therapy with dabrafenib: Serious adverse reactions (tumor promotion, hemolytic anemia), which occur with single-agent dabrafenib, may also occur when trametinib is administered in combination with dabrafenib.
+Refer to Dabrafenib monograph for further information.

 For patients receiving combination therapy with dabrafenib: Blood glucose (baseline and periodically in patients with preexisting diabetes or hyperglycemia); dermatologic exams should be performed prior to treatment initiation, every 2 months while receiving combination treatment, and for up to 6 months following therapy discontinuation.
 Monitor for signs/symptoms of cutaneous and noncutaneous malignancies and uveitis/iritis.